-Asylum Street.

-Bates Street (from Bellingham Street to the Bellingham town line).

-Blackstone Street (from Lovell St. to the Blackstone town line).

-Gaskill Street terminating at George Street and Providence Street.

-George Street terminating at the Hopedale town line and Providence Street

-Inman Hill Road.

-Miscoe Road terminating at North Avenue to the end of the public right of way.

-North Avenue beginning and including the road adjacent to the power transmission lines (USGS Blackstone, MA, RI quadrant) and terminating at the Upton town line.

-Park Street

-Pleasant Street

-Quissett Road terminating at Providence Street to the end of the public right of way.

-Southwick Street.

-Thayer Street terminating at Bates Street to the end of the public right of way.

-Thornton Street.

-Trask Road terminating at Hopedale Street to the end of the public right of way.

-CHAPTER XVII
+- Asylum Street. - Bates Street (from Bellingham Street to the Bellingham town line). - Blackstone Street (from Lovell St. to the Blackstone town line). - Elm Street - Gaskill Street terminating at George Street and Providence Street. - George Street terminating at the Hopedale town line and Providence Street - Hopedale Street (added at 5/3/19 ATM) - Inman Hill Road. - Main Street from Hastings St. to George St. - Maple Street - Miscoe Road terminating at North Avenue to the end of the public right of way. - North Avenue beginning and including the road adjacent to the power transmission lines (USGS Blackstone, MA, RI quadrant) and terminating at the Upton town line. - Park Street - Pleasant Street - Quissett Road terminating at Providence Street to the end of the public right of way. - Southwick Street. - Thayer Street terminating at Bates Street to the end of the public right of way. - Thornton Street. - Trask Road terminating at Hopedale Street to the end of the public right of way. - Washington St. (added 11/20/19 STM)

-Water Protection
+CHAPTER XVII - Water Protection